HDragonHR/CursorStat/README.md

 - Now shows Euclidean speed instead of x and y speeds

 # CursorStat v0.1
-A simple python script to display cursor x speed and y speed.
+A simple python script to display cursor' Euclidean speed.

 Written primarily for use with osu! and OBS Studio.